amisha1816/Semester-Capstone-Project/README.md

       -  and after it disappears off the screen 🦋 AS

  - Code inventory:
-      - Will need a button on screen that allows us to access our inventory ( aroush coded inventory logic, just implement it here) AM ❗❗
       - Will need feature where we can select seeds that we can use to plant AM❗❗
       - Will need to be able to pick other tools and use 🦋 AS